rhwhite/numeric_old_2022/_sources/ugradsyllabus20.rst.txt

    -  Estimate: 6 hours

-   -  Quiz #2 Objectives pertaining to Lab 1 and Lab 2 sections 4-5.
+   -  Quiz #2 Objectives pertaining to Lab 1 all section and Lab 2 sections Introduction, Accuracy of Difference Approximations

-   -  Quiz #3 Objectives pertaining to Lab 2 and Lab 3 section 4.
+   -  Quiz #3 Objectives pertaining to Lab 2 all sections and Lab 3
+      section Linear Systems.

    -  Assignment: See web.